 Dr. Tiller has shown as well that human consciousness and intent can influence even random event generator mechanical devices that are programmed to move randomly (like little robots).
 But scientists have also found that baby chick consciousness can do the same!
 For those of us who have wondered if we are influencing the lights, or the mechanical operation of the copy machines at work or our cars, perhaps we really are!

 Many quantum pioneers are at work helping us connect the dots of our data.
-Dr. Edgar Mitchell founded the Institute of Noetic Sciences (IONS), and Dr. Dean Radin has done much research in this area of human consciousness.
+Dr. Edgar Mitchell founded the Institute of Noetic Sciences (IONS), and Dr. Dean Radin has done much research in the psi area of human consciousness.
 Dr. James Oschman has synthesized our understanding of the bioenergetic field of the body, and the underpinnings of energy medicine.
 HeartMath has provided extensive research on the biomagnetic field effects of the heart, compared to the brain, and its interrelationship with our bodily functions.
 Dr. Gary Schwartz has contributed to our understanding of how human consciousness seems to survive death of the physical body.
 Dr. Fred Gallo and the Association for Comprehensive Energy Psychology is helping us bridge this information to the field of psychology, while Dr. David Feinstein is working with APA to keep them abreast of these quantum developments and their applications to psychotherapy.
 Dr. Stanislav Grof and Dr. Charles Tart are two pioneers in the field of psychology who dared to study and document the various experiences in consciousness that are supposedly “impossible”, but for which we have much evidence.
 And there are so many more that I wish I could name.

 You would be right if you speculated that there is still much debate going on among these multidisciplinary professionals.
 They still don’t have a consensus definition for concepts like energy, thought, mind or consciousness.
 Though I more recently heard Dan Siegel, MD define the mind in terms of energy and information, which I too had done.

 In Living with a Quantum Reality, I do dare to define energy as power, traveling as waves at simultaneous yet distinct bandwidths of speed or frequency (including electricity, magnetism, and torsion).
-And consciousness, as spheres within spheres within spheres, like nested Russian dolls, of energy-carrying-information.
+And consciousness, as spheres within spheres within spheres, like nested Russian dolls, of "energy-carrying-information".
 I further explain how it is the information, that which we detect through our experience and senses as qualities or characteristics, that distinguishes one sphere of consciousness from another; but how the unifying field of consciousness as a whole is the source of our sense of wholeness, may be the same as the quantum field of potentiality, and the very essence of the energy we call the God of love.

 I love that consciousness has been found to be encoded with holographically-patterned, and unique energetic signatures of information.
 And no matter how small, each part of the whole has access to the information of the whole, nonlocally connected even beyond space and time!